json420/dbase32/doc/index.rst

 D-Base32
 ========

-The `D-Base32`_ encoding is base-32 variant designed for document oriented databases and applications, specifically for encoding document IDs.
+The `D-Base32`_ encoding is a base-32 variant designed for document oriented databases and applications, specifically for encoding document IDs.

-D-Base32 uses an alphabet whose letters are in ASCII/UTF-8 sorted order.
+D-Base32 uses an encoding table whose symbols are in ASCII/UTF-8 sorted order.
 This means that unlike `RFC-3548 Base32`_ encoding, the sort-order of the encoded data will match the sort-order of the binary data.

 The :mod:`dbase32` package provides a Python3 implementation of the encoding, with both a high-performance C extension and a pure-Python fallback.
 The C